yurywallet/geneology_tree/README.md

 This tool helps to create and visialize a geneology tree of your family.
 You can add/modify/delete data.

-# How the tree is build
+# How the tree is built
 There are 2 types of relations between people:
 - between generations - parents - child (mother / father)
 - same generation - spouse